 This externship accepts applications for a limited number of positions for LL.M. students, if space permits.
-Consult the LLM Clinic Requirements at A Glance to see if the clinic is available to LLMs in the current year.
-There is a separate application form for LL.M. students.
-Please use that form and submit it along with a resume, unofficial transcript and writing sample to CAMS.
-The deadline is different than for JDs, and is posted on the Clinic Application Timelines page.
+Consult the Clinics Open to LL.M.
+Students page to see if the clinic is available to LL.M.s in the current year.
+Please note there is a separate application form for LL.M.s.
+The deadline is different from that for JDs and is posted on the Clinic Application Timelines page.
 Selected LL.M. students will be contacted for interviews in the summer as part of the selection process.

 Security Background Check